-Overall assets of the College grew by \$14m over the past year while liabilities declined by \$3m.
-The change in assets is almost entirely the result of the return on the College's investments offset by a reduction in cash as the College has utilized debt proceeds for capital investment.
-More details related to the College's investments can be found in Footnote 7.
-Details related to bonds payable can be found in Footnote 12.
-Net assets for the College increased by \$18m or 2%.
-This is mainly due to the investment returns noted above.
+Overall assets of the College grew by \$29m over the past year while liabilities grew by \$40m.
+These changes are almost entirely the result of the College issuing a net of \$40m in new debt in May of 2020 to support the capital plan of the College.
+More details related to this debt issuance can be found in footnote 12 and will be described more fully in the footnote section of this report.
+Net assets for the College declined by \$11m or 1.2%.
+This is mainly due to a reduction in the endowment value as investment returns were lower than normal spending.